Two-spirit: Historical and anthropological accounts

 Although gender-variant people have been both respected and feared in a number of tribes, they are not beyond being reproached or, by traditional law, even killed for bad deeds.
 In the Mojave tribe, for instance, they frequently become medicine persons and, like all who deal with the supernatural, are at risk of suspicion of witchcraft, notably in cases of failed harvest or of death.
 There have been instances of murder in these cases (such as in the case of the gender-nonconforming female named Sahaykwisā).
 Another instance in the late 1840s was of a Crow badé who was caught, possibly raiding horses, by the Lakota and was killed.

 Lang and Jacobs write that historically among the Apache, the Lipan, Chiricahua, Mescalero, and southern Dilzhe'e have alternative gender identities.(Jacobs, Thomas & Lang 1997) One tribe in particular, the Eyak, has a single report from 1938 that they did not have an alternative gender and they held such individuals in low esteem, although whether this sentiment is the result of acculturation or not is unknown.

 Among the Iroquois, there is a single report from Bacqueville de la Potherie in his book published in 1722, Histoire de l'Amérique septentrionale, that indicates that an alternative gender identity exists among them.

 Many, if not all, Indigenous cultures have been affected by European homophobia and misogyny.
 Some sources have reported that the Aztecs and Incas had laws against such individuals, though there are some authors who feel that this was exaggerated or the result of acculturation, because all of the documents indicating this are post-conquest and any that existed before had been destroyed by the Spanish.
-The belief that these laws existed, at least for the Aztecs, comes from the Florentine Codex, and that evidence exists that indigenous peoples authored many codices, but the Spaniards destroyed most of them in their attempt to eradicate ancient beliefs.
+The belief that these laws existed, at least for the Aztecs, comes from the Florentine Codex.
+Evidence exists that Indigenous peoples produced many codices, but the Spaniards destroyed most of them in their attempt to eradicate ancient beliefs.